Dependencies license management with GitLab CI/CD [ULTIMATE]

 First, you need GitLab Runner with docker-in-docker executor.

-You can then add a new job to .gitlab-ci.yml
+You can then add a new job to .gitlab-ci.yml, called license_management:

 license_management: